-The Company has no trade receivables as it has not recorded sales in its operations.
-Credit policy will be in place as soon as trade receivables become apparent with the commencement of commercial operations and shall be periodically reviewed and approved by the Board and management.
-Other receivables are controlled in line with the Company's policy and duly monitored on monthly basis by management.
+The Company's credit policy is reviewed periodically and approved by the Board and management.
+Trade receivables are controlled in line with the Company's policy and duly monitored on monthly basis by management.

-14.8 Liquidity risk management
+15.8 Liquidity risk management

 Liquidity risk is the risk that the Company is unable to meet its current and future cash flow obligations as and when they fall due, or can only do so at excessive cost.
 This includes the risk that the Company is unable to meet settlement obligations.
 Management policy to determine cash flow needs are constantly reviewed and controlled.